 As a University, we are committed to ensuring that our researchers know and understand what is expected of them.
 The University’s Code of Conduct and Integrity in Research should be adhered to by all staff and research students working within or on behalf of the University.

-For you, the researcher, research integrity is about honesty and transparency in how you conceive, conduct and report your research.
-You want to be fair and accurate in your presentation of interactions with peers, open about any (potential) conflicts of interest within your research and ensure that your research participant is protected, maintaining their dignity and rights at all times.
+As a researcher it is vital that you conceive, conduct and report your research in an honest and transparent manner.
+You must be fair and accurate when representing your interactions with peers, be open about any potential conflicts of interest that might emerge within your research and ensure that you protect research participants, maintaining their dignity and rights throughout the life time of your research.

-The Concordat to Support Research Integrity was developed by Universities UK (UUK) in collaboration with the Higher Education Funding Council for England (HEFCE), Research Councils UK (RCUK) and the Wellcome Trust.
-The University fully supports the Concordat which provides a framework for good research conduct and governance.
-All those engaged in research are expected to adhere to the five key principles identified in the Concordat.
-These are:
+The Concordat to Support Research Integrity (linked below) was developed by Universities UK (UUK) in 2012 and updated in 2019, in collaboration with the Higher Funding Council for England (HEFCE), UK Research and Innovation (UKRI) and the Wellcome Trust.
+The University fully supports the Concordat, the key principles of which are:

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.

 Queen's University Belfast is registered with the Charity Commission for Northern Ireland NIC101788